vasilakisfil/Introspected-REST/README.md

 #### REST does not support caching of hypermedia
 In practice, the hypermedia part of a resource rarely changes.
-In REST, by design, the client can't rest they hypermedia part of the resource, even for relatively small amount of time, because hypermedia is part of the resource, thus caching the hypermedia can't be separate from caching the response itself.
+In REST, by design, the client can't separate the hypermedia part of the resource, even for relatively small amount of time, because hypermedia is part of the resource, thus caching the hypermedia can't be separate from caching the response itself.

 #### REST doesn't make it easy to evolve hypermedia